Author: Dr Giri Raj, Dermatology Registrar, Middlemore Hospital, Auckland, New Zealand, 2009.

 The term congenital adrenal hyperplasia refers to enlarged adrenal glands.
 It is due to inherited enzyme deficiency.
 Congenital adrenal hyperplasia is the most common adrenal disorder of infancy and childhood.

-Congenital adrenal hyperplasia results excessive androgens (male hormones).
+Congenital adrenal hyperplasia results from excessive androgens (male hormones).
 There is also a severe salt-losing form of the condition.

 An enzyme deficiency may result in a failure of the adrenal glands to make normal amounts of cortisol.
 The decrease in cortisol level stimulates the pituitary gland to release adrenal corticotrophic hormone (ACTH).
 ACTH makes the adrenal gland enlarge and produce more cortisol, mineralocorticoids and androgens.